This web page records the Standard Terms and Conditions that apply to Purchase Orders issued or revised on or after 9 November 2023.

-(g) in the case of Goods that are software, 90 days; and
+(a) in the case of Goods that are software, 90 days; and

-(h) in the case of all other Goods and Work Product, 12 months, from the Acceptance Date.
+(b) in the case of all other Goods and Work Product, 12 months, from the Acceptance Date.

-Work Product means all things, materials, documents, information and items developed by or on behalf of the Supplier or its Personnel in the course of or in connection with the supply of the Services in any form whatsoever (including electronic form) and includes all inventions, software, databases, models, drawings, plans, artwork, designs, logos, reports, advices, proposals and records, including all things described as Work Product in the Supply Contract.
+Work Product means all things, materials, documents, information and items developed by or on behalf of the Supplier or its Personnel in the course of or in connection with the supply of the Services in any form whatsoever (including electronic form) and includes all inventions, software, databases, models, drawings, plans, artwork, designs, logos, reports, advices, proposals and records, including all things described as Work Product in the PO Contract.

-(b) the singular includes the plural and vice versa;the words 'such as', 'including' and similar expressions are not to be interpreted as words of limitation;
+(e) the words 'such as', 'including' and similar expressions are not to be interpreted as words of limitation;

-(c) a reference to:
+(f) a reference to:

 (i) a person includes a natural person, partnership, joint venture, government agency, association, corporation or other body corporate;

-(iii) a document includes all amendments or supplements to that document;
+(iv) a document includes all amendments or supplements to that document;

-(iv) an obligation includes a warranty or representation and a reference to a failure to comply with an obligation includes a breach of warranty or representation;
+(x) an obligation includes a warranty or representation and a reference to a failure to comply with an obligation includes a breach of warranty or representation;

-(vi) time is to local time in Sydney, Australia; and
+(xii) time is to local time in Sydney, Australia; and

-(vii) a monetary amount is in Australian dollars;
+(xiii) a monetary amount is in Australian dollars;